 The best way to prevent foot problems that are aggravated by diabetes is to:

 - Wash and thoroughly dry your feet each day

 - Trim your toenail straight across rather than in a semicircle

 Of course, the most important thing you can do to fend off diabetic foot problems is to keep your blood sugar stable.

 Should you develop a problem and need compassionate care, our team has years of experience successfully treating foot problems associated with diabetes.
 We’re ready to help you.
 Dr. Nickson writes a custom plan for you, which may include physical therapy, medication, medicated foot dressings, and possibly surgery.

-To learn more about how diabetes can affect your feet or schedule a comprehensive consultation with Dr. Nickson, call our office in McKinney, Texas, or book online.
+To learn more about how diabetes can affect your feet or schedule a comprehensive consultation with Dr. Nickson, call us at (972) 547-0047 or book an appointment online.